penguinpowernz/slop/README.md

 Strict Flags
 ------------
-If you want to print `--help` automatically when a required flag is left out, you can rescue `Slop::Error` like so:
+If you want to print `--help` automatically when a required flag is left out, you can rescue `Slopt::Error` like so:

 ```
-opts = Slop.new strict: true do
+opts = Slopt.new strict: true do
   # options here...
 end

 begin
   opts.parse
-rescue Slop::Error => e
+rescue Slopt::Error => e
   puts e.message
   puts opts # print help
 end